 Field or Button Description Add [button] Adds one or more scripts to the Available Scripts box.
 The added scripts then become available as options in the Selected Reports section.
 Edit [button] Edits the script stored within the application but does not affect the original .py text file.
 Overlay samples [check box] Select to enable the overlay sample files process.
-Pressures [button] Calculation pressure range.
+Pressures [button] Select to include or exclude pressures from the report.
+Calculation pressure range.
 Enter the minimum and maximum pressures to be used in the pressure table.
 Cancel.
 Discards any changes or cancels the current process.
 Exclude All.
 Select to exclude all pressure points in the table.
 Include All.
 Select to include all pressure points in the table.
 OK.
 Saves and closes the active window.
 Remove [button] Removes the script from the Available Scripts box but does not affect original .py text file.
 Replace [button] Replaces the contents of the selected script however, the script name remains the same.